eduarddanziger/list-audio-react-app/README.md

 # Audio Device Repository Client, React / TypeScript

-Visualizes an audio devices repository using Next.js / React.
+Visualizes an audio devices repository using Next.js / React, deployed on Vercel, see [Web Frontend](https://list-audio-react-app.vercel.app) (ASP.NET Core server used as backend).
-The respective data backend is ASP.NET Core Server.

-## On Web
+## Web Hosting

 ### Backend
 - The backend ASP.NET Core Server is hosted on GitHub Codespaces.
 It starts automatically on-demand.

 ### Frontend
+- The Next.js / React frontend is deployed on Vercel at https://list-audio-react-app.vercel.app, connecting to the ASP.NET Core backend.

 *Notes*:
 - *The backend server's second instance is hosted on Azure and has to be manually started*